nielssorensen/OpenEmu-wiki/Home.md

 See the [[User guide]] (WIP) for usage documentation.

 ###Compiling from Source
 It is also possible to compile OpenEmu from its source files.
 Don't worry, it's an easy process!
-To compile OpenEmu, please ensure that you are using OS X 10.9 or greater.
+To compile OpenEmu, please ensure that you are using OS X 10.11.
 You can follow [this guide](https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide) if you do not know how to compile OpenEmu.

 ###Supported Systems
 <table>